Inna18/Inna18/README.md

 ## Hi there 👋

+**About me**

 I'm Inna - FrontEnd developer from South Korea.

-**About me**

-* Web Frontend developer located in Seoul.

 **Skills**